ggerard/Speakability/README.md

 ***Change Log;***
 ====================================
-* All Speakability versions are documented within the [change log] (https://github.com/Cloud-Team/Speakability/blob/master/Changelog.markdown)
+* All Speakability versions developed by me (before the sale) are documented within the [change log] (https://github.com/raynesandrew/Speakability/blob/master/Changelog.markdown)

 ***Press***
 ====================================
-For press inquiries, please contact mail@speakability.co or you can download our press kit.
+Please contact [Winning Education] (https://winningeducation.com) the owners of the application.